 For additional resources go to the Curriculum Resources page.
 Go to "Departments" at the top of the page, scroll down to "Curriculum", and scroll to the right for "Curriculum Resources".
 You will find additional articles and links to important sites.

-Parents can help their child to "survive and thrive" during OAA Tests.
+Parents can help their child to "survive and thrive" when taking classroom or state tests.
 Some suggestions:

 - Maintain a positive attitude about school and testing

 - Avoid scheduling appointments (doctor or dentist) or vacations during testing periods